codeiseverywhere/weed/README.md

-Phylactery by HUEMOR Designs
+Phylactery by NODE SOFTWARE AGENCY

-This is the base set of styling for all HUEMOR projects
+This is the base set of styling for all NODE projects